 Financial assistance is provided in the form of Yale University Fellowships, tuition fellowships, teaching fellowships, traineeships, and research assistantships.
 The nature of the assistance varies among the divisions and departments.
 In most departments and programs, doctoral students are guaranteed five years of twelve-month stipend and tuition support.
 Applicants for admission to Ph.D. programs will automatically be considered for all Yale fellowships, traineeships, research assistantships, and teaching fellowships for which they are eligible.
 These awards of financial aid are announced in letters of admission, which are usually mailed during the month of March.
 Applicants for admission to nondegree and terminal master’s programs are required to complete the financial statement contained in the application brochure.
 Students are strongly encouraged to seek financial support from external sources (see External Fellowships and Combined Award Policy, below).

 In addition to grants and fellowships for tuition and living costs, Yale Health Basic Coverage is provided at no cost to students enrolled at least half-time in degree-granting programs.
-Eligible Ph.D. students also receive a Health Award, which covers the full cost of single-student Yale Health Hospitalization/Specialty Coverage (includes coverage for prescriptions), half the cost of two-person coverage, and the full cost for family coverage.
+Eligible Ph.D. students also receive a Health Award, which covers the full cost of the single-student and the Student + Child/Children Yale Health Hospitalization/Specialty Coverage (including coverage for prescriptions), half the cost of the Student + Spouse coverage, and the Student + Child/Children portion of the Student Family Plan.
+Eligible Ph.D. students with a child will also receive an annual Student Family Support subsidy in the amount of $4,500, issued in installments of $2,250 per term.
+The annual subsidy will increase by $1,000 ($500 per term) for each additional child under the age of six.
+The student can decide whether to use this money for spousal health insurance, childcare, or other expenses.
+The subsidy is one per family, not one per Ph.D. student, and midterm changes will be prorated on a case-by-case basis.
 Students who do not participate in Yale Health Hospitalization/Specialty Coverage will not be provided with Health Awards.
 The graduate dental and vision plans are options that eligible students may choose to purchase for themselves and their dependents and are not covered by the Health Award.
 (For further information regarding health care options through Yale Health, see Health Services under Yale University Resources and Services.)